Haridwar Junction railway station: Infrastructure and amenities

-Haridwar Railway Station has recently been renovated with retiring room and waiting halls.
+Haridwar Railway Station has recently been renovated with a retiring room and waiting halls.
 The station has also been provided with new escalators and lifts in order to facilitate passengers, especially senior citizens, disabled people, women, and child travellers.
-Additional facilities like pay and use toilet, coach guidance system from platform 1 to platform 4 has been installed.
+Additional facilities like pay and use toilet, a coach guidance system from platform 1 to platform 4 has been installed.
 Security system has been upgraded in the station with Indian Railways providing new Railway Protection Force (RPF) and GRP (Government Railway Police) stations which will serve as prompt emergency centre for security needs as well as for reporting crimes in addition to providing comfort and conveniences to the security forces.
-As Haridwar has large foot fall throughout the year and hence CCTV surveillance has been upgraded which provides close watch and strengthen security at the station.
-Northern Railway zone has also been modernising works including washable aprons for coach maintenance, improvements to parking and circulating area, provision of foot-over-bridges, providing second entry, facade lighting with provision of LED lighting, station building improvements with allied works like improvements to platform surface, PF shelters.
+As Haridwar has large footfall throughout the year and hence CCTV surveillance has been upgraded which provides close watch and strengthens security at the station.
+Northern Railway zone has also been modernising works, including washable aprons for coach maintenance, improvements to parking and circulating area, provision of foot-over-bridges, providing second entry, façade lighting with provision of LED lighting, station building improvements with allied works like improvements to platform surface, PF shelters.